influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

       ```
 3. Verify the [Telegraf](/telegraf/latest/)agent has network access to the `/metrics` endpoint for each monitored InfluxDB OSS instance.

-4. Add your InfluxDB Cloud account information (url and organization) to your Telegraf configuration by doing the following:
+4. Add your **InfluxDB Cloud** account information (URL and organization) to your Telegraf configuration by doing the following:
    1. [In your InfluxDB Cloud account](https://cloud2.influxdata.com/), go to **Load Data > Telegraf**, and click the **InfluxDB Output Plugin** button.
    2. Copy the URL, token, organization, and bucket, close the window, and then click the **Scrape InfluxDB OSS Metrics** link.
    3. Under `outputs.influxdb_v2`, replace `URL`, `token`, `organization`, and `bucket`, with your InfluxDB Cloud account information.
 These parameters use environment variables except for `bucket`.